FOREX-Aussie falls after RBA minutes, pound pauses

 By Patrick Graham

-LONDON, June 17 (Reuters) - The Australian dollar fell around half a percent on Tuesday after the country’s central bank expressed more doubts about what is proving to be a messy economic recovery.
+LONDON, June 17 (Reuters) - The Australian dollar fell more than half a percent against the U.S. dollar on Tuesday after minutes from the country’s central bank expressed more doubts about what is proving to be a messy economic recovery.

-The euro, yen and dollar have been stuck in very tight ranges for the past week, but there was plenty more for investors on major currency markets to chew on.
+The Aussie’s drop was the only serious action on major currency markets, where the euro, yen and dollar have been stuck in very tight ranges for the past week.
+But there was plenty more for investors to chew on.

-Sterling fell on the back of lower than expected UK inflation numbers, taking the edge off a recent surge higher due to growing expectations the Bank of England could raise interest rates before the end of this year.

-An interview with another policymaker offered more fuel for speculation the tide is turning at the bank toward a rise in the premium for holding the pound.
-But dealers said it may take a strong message from minutes from its last policy meeting, due on Wednesday, to shift the currency back above $1.70.
+Sterling was trading a touch lower but remained strong after topping $1.70 for the first time in five years.
+An interview with another policymaker offered more fuel for speculation the tide is turning at the Bank of England toward a rise in interest rates.

-“We could well see one or two votes for a rate hike at the last meeting when the MPC minutes are released tomorrow,” said Alex Edwards, head of the corporate desk at currency transfer platform UKForex.

-“The BoE’s Governor may have been prepping the market for such a scenario, but this recent inflation data will put a small dent in expectations for a rate hike this year.”
+UK inflation later on Tuesday is expected to be softer but many analysts now expect minutes from the bank’s meeting earlier this month to show at least one member of the council backing an immediate rate rise.
+The minutes will be released on Wednesday.

 The minutes from the Reserve Bank of Australia expressed doubts as to whether it had done enough to stimulate the economy, knocking about half a cent off the dollar.